Porges/ways-to-play/articles/games/nine-mens-morris.md

 not able to be dated definitively—the monument only provides an _earliest possible_ date.

-The game spread throughout Europe quickly: a double-sided game board with a Nine Men’s Morris layout on one side was found as part of the 9th-century [Gokstad Viking ship burial](https://en.wikipedia.org/wiki/Gokstad_ship) discovered in Norway [@TheVikingShipFromGokstad, pp. 44, 99].

 <figure itemprop="image" itemscope="itemscope" itemtype="http://schema.org/ImageObject"
 class="side-image-r"><img itemprop="contentUrl" src="/images/82-001079.jpg"
 alt="A peasant boy holding a Nine Men’s Morris board." /><figcaption>Detail from